Template Best Practices

 When using environment variables:

-For any secrets, passwords, keys, etc., use template variable functions to generate them.
+• For any secrets, passwords, keys, etc., use template variable functions to generate them, avoid hardcoding default credentials at all costs.

-Include helpful pre-built variables that the user may need, such as database connection strings, API keys, ports, etc.
+• Include helpful pre-built variables that the user may need, such as database connection strings, API keys, hostnames, ports, and so on.

 Health Checks